zephyrproject-rtos/zephyr/doc/platform/basic_minuteia.rst

-The basic_minuteia platform configuration uses a single serial communication channel that uses the NS16550 serial driver that operates in polling mode.
-However, this can be overridden to be interrupt driven by enabling the UART_INTERRUPT_DRIVEN Kconfig option.
+The basic_minuteia platform configuration uses a single serial communication channel that uses the NS16550 serial driver operating in polling mode.
+To override, enable the UART_INTERRUPT_DRIVEN Kconfig option, which allows the system to be interrupt-driven.

 Known Problems or Limitations
 *****************************

-There is no support for the following:
+The following platform features are unsupported:

 * Isolated Memory Regions
 * Serial port in Direct Memory Access (DMA) mode